aluckyi/roi-pooling/README.md

 # RoI pooling in TensorFlow

-This repo is copied from https://github.com/deepsense-ai/roi-pooling, but some modifications in Makefile are made to support tensorflow-1.11 and cuda-9.0.
-Beside, some problems in roi_pooling_test.py are also corrected.
+**This repo is copied from https://github.com/deepsense-ai/roi-pooling.**

 This repo contains the implementation of **Region of Interest pooling** as a custom TensorFlow operation.
 The CUDA code responsible for the computations was largely taken from the original [Caffe implementation by Ross Girshick](https://github.com/rbgirshick/fast-rcnn).